Srisharan/srisharan.github.io_sandbox/content/_index.md

         <font size="5"> Earthquakes are one of the most significant and least predictable natural hazards that society faces.
 The USU **Rock Deformation and Earthquake Mechanics Group**, led by Dr. Srisharan Shreedharan, conducts research on the mechanics of earthquakes, faulting, friction, and granular deformation processes using experimental, numerical, and observational techniques. </font>

-  - block: about.biography
-    id: about
-    content:
-      title: |
-      # Choose a user profile to display (a folder name within `content/authors/`)
-      username: Shreedharan

 #  - block: collection
 #    content:
 #      title: Latest News